kitawee/kitawi/README.md

 ## Window

-Views provide a simple wrapper around the `window` object that you can use to access the browser's window object.
+view provide a simple wrapper around the `window` object that you can use to access the browser's window object.
 Currently, it only provides support for Local Storage.

 ```dart